50rry/inforceTestTask/README.md

 #### DELETE /book/:bookId

-Deletes a book and it details (including cover image stored in filesystem if available).
+Deletes a book and it details